manobi/lazy-loadable/README.md

 ````

 ## Install
-If your prefer to bundle the pollyfill yourself or use with a framework:
+If you prefer to bundle the pollyfill yourself or use with a framework:

 ```shell
 npm install lazy-loadable -s